mach-composer/mach-composer-cli/docs/src/tutorial/manual/azure_manual.md

 Create a blob container called `code`.
 Make this private.

+!!! tip
+    Keep your created component repository information at hand for later: you'll need it when creating a new component.

+    This means; the resource group, storage account and container name.

 ## Register providers

 Make sure the following providers are registered on the subscription: